Top 7 Chart Patterns in Trading Every Trader Needs to Know

-- Price Action Characteristics: This pattern occurs within the context of an uptrend. the price forming a u-shaped cup (rounding bottom) with a short handle on the right like a flag pattern
+- Price Action Characteristics: This pattern occurs within the context of an uptrend. the price forms a U-shaped cup (rounding bottom) with a short handle on the right like a flag pattern

 - Logic: The last retracement (handle) is the last bearish move.
 When the price falls, we expect the market to rise.
 Like a bullish flag pattern

-- Entry: The conservative entry for the Cup & Handle chart pattern is to buy on break-out of the high of the cup.
-The aggressive entry can take place once the handle breakout.
+- Entry: The conservative entry for the Cup and handle chart pattern is to buy on break-out of the cup’s high.
+The aggressive entry can take place once the handle breaks out.

-- Target /Measuring Technique: The price target is obtained by measuring the start of the cup to the bottom of the cup and then added to the price level of the cup
+- Target /Measuring Technique: The price target is obtained by measuring the start of the cup to the bottom of the cup and then adding to the price level of the cup